Best Italian restaurants in the UK

 Dessert is an easy decision to make, either order the tiramisu or don’t.
 It’s a light way to finish the meal as the serving is small, with the classic creamy, coffee soaked texture and cocoa flavour you’d expect.

-What’s the vibe: A small, softly lit space, the décor keeps it simple with plain wooden flooring and furniture, earth-hued walls and little copper lamps that shine inviting pools of light over each table.
+This is all about authentic Roman cooking in an intimate setting.
+The small, softly lit space is kept simple with plain wooden flooring and furniture, earth-hued walls and little copper lamps that shine inviting pools of light over each table.
 Pots of vivid green basil adorn each table and a wall-to-wall wine rack provides a focal point at one end of the room.
 The effect is intimate, unpretentious but still tastefully sleek – it is Knightsbridge, after all.

 From the pasta section, malloreddus (tiny, ridged Sardinian gnocchi) came dressed with a slow-cooked sausage sauce that was elegantly light and flavourful, while agnoli stuffed with grouse, pork and rabbit was a deceptively simple dish that made good use of prime autumn produce.